Sauna Guide

 Renu vs Cold Stoic vs Plunge, which should I pick?

 If you are building the full sauna plus cold plunge setup, the deciding factor is almost always the all-in cost across both halves and how you actually plan to use them.
-Our free 3-email buyer's pack walks you through what a home sauna really costs, which type fits your life, and the mistakes most first-time buyers make.
+Our free five-email buyer sequence covers real costs, electrical work, quote red flags, credible brands, and the infrared or traditional decision over three weeks.
 No sales pitch.
 We don't sell saunas.

 Not sure which one fits you?

-Get our free 3-part buyer pack.
-Real costs, honest comparisons, zero sales bias.
+Get our free buyer's guide.
+Real costs, clear comparisons, zero sales bias.

 Written by Anna Persson, reviewed by Sauna Guide Editorial Team, Editorial review.